REPORT

 Our opinion on "The Challenge of Imabari, a Towel Production Region"

-A news program aired a special feature titled "Miraculous recovery from a crisis!
-The challenge of towel production area Imabari."
-The report covered "the efforts of the production area betting on recovery," and the gist of the report was very interesting and understandable, but it seemed to lack fairness in many aspects, emphasizing the superiority of the production area and products too much.
-It is true that several factories in Imabari produce towels of excellent quality using high-level technology.
-Our company also handles towels produced in Imabari.
-However, it is also true that towels of the same quality are produced in the Osaka area (Senshu), which produces about half of the towels produced in Japan, and that there are many factories overseas that boast excellent quality.
-I have to say that focusing only on Imabari without mentioning these things is very one-sided and biased.
+It is true that some factories in the Imabari region use advanced technology to produce towels of excellent quality.
+Our company also handles towels produced in the Imabari region.
+However, it is also true that towels of the same quality are produced in the Osaka region (Senshu), which produces about half of Japan's towels, and that there are many factories overseas that boast excellent quality.
+I have to say that focusing only on the Imabari region without mentioning any of these things is extremely one-sided and biased.

-Since towels are industrial products, there is no particular advantage to the location of the factory.
-High technology, excellent equipment, and thorough production management determine the quality of towels.
-Factories that fully meet these conditions can produce high-quality towels, both domestically and overseas.
-Although this report was a good opportunity to raise awareness of towels in the public, we are very concerned that it may lead to misunderstandings and disadvantages for consumers.
-In addition, in stores, explanations of Imabari towels include "top-quality towels that have passed our own standards," but the standards themselves are the same as the quality standards set by the inspection association as indicators and the quality standards set by large retail stores, and are considered to be quite general standards in the industry.
-It is not possible to say that the quality is the highest, but rather that it is appropriate to consider it as ensuring a minimum level.
+Because towels are industrial products, there is no particular advantage to the location of a factory.
+What determines the quality of towels is high technology, excellent equipment, and thorough production management.
+Any factory that fully meets these conditions can produce high-quality towels, both domestically and overseas.
+While this report was a good opportunity to raise awareness of towels among the public, we are deeply concerned that it may lead to misunderstandings and disadvantages for consumers.

 Uchino would like to continue to provide customers with better towels in terms of both price and quality, regardless of where they are produced, both domestically and overseas.
 To that end, we want our customers to be able to choose the best towel for themselves based on accurate information.

-Regarding the "Imabari Towel Report" in General
+1) About the "Imabari Towel Report" in General

 Below is the narration excerpted from actual news reports and our views on the matter.